Special Academic Programs & Academic Accommodations

 Students eligible for this status and entitled to benefit from the provisions implemented under this program must provide proof of employment governed by a contract:

 Students should submitthe application form to the Registrar’s Office of the Faculty of Law and Political Scienceat .
-The deadline for submitting the application and required documents is September 29, 2025.
+The deadline for submitting the application and the required documents is September 29, 2025.

 This request must be accompanied by a photocopy of the employment contract.

-When enrolling at the University of Montpellier, students wishing to obtain artist status must, in order to benefit from the provisions described below, submit an online application via the University of Montpellier website and provide the required supporting documents.
-Applications are received by the Art & Culture Department of the Campus Life Division (DVC), which is also responsible for assisting the applicant with their status application and throughout their artistic project.
-At the beginning of each academic year, student artists may apply to renew their status.
-This renewal is subject to the same administrative procedures as an initial application.
+When enrolling at the University of Montpellier, students wishing to obtain artist status must—in order to benefit from the provisions described below—submit an online application on the University of Montpellier website and provide the required supporting documents.
+Applications are received by the Art &

-- Artist Status for the 20
+- Artist Status for the

 academic year – Online application period opens: Monday, July 1, 2025